TomBonness/C-Projects/Notes/Notes.md

 ## Ch.
 30 - Variable-Length Arrays (VLAs)
 - an array whose size is determined at runtime
   - dont need to free() memory after
+- Not commonly used eg banned in linux kernal because they can cause problems
+- __STDC_NO_VLA__ macro is set to 1 if VLAs are not present